tinkercademy/unity-arduino-controller/readme.txt

 6)Go to the C# script titled "adruino.sln" under arduinogame_unity folder and edit the "/dev/tty.usbmodem14101" with your own port number "/dev/tty.usbmodemXXXXX".
 This port number can be viewed under Arduino->tools->port.

 7)a.
 If you are using ADkey board, test out the controller by clicking the play button.
   b.
-If you are using potentiometer/small buttons on breadboard, edit the values as instructed in the C# script titled "adruino.sln".
+If you are using potentiometer/small buttons on breadboard, edit the values as instructed in the C# script titled "adruino.sln" in unity

 8)If setup is done correctly you should be able to move the cube left and right in the game.
-In this game, the player cube will destroy incoming cubes on collision.

 Additional information
 1)potentiometer produces output with range 0-255
 2)Adkey board produces output values 0, 11,22, 32, 136, 255
 3)buttons on breadboard produces values 1 or 2.
+4)IGNORE the files .vs/adruinocode_forunity/xs. and .DS_Store

 For a more detailed setup and explanations, please refer to document titled "user manual"